sosy-lab/cpachecker/doc/Benchmark.md

 - Machine model (32 vs. 64 bit):
   32-bit model is assumed by default.
-  For 64 bit, specify `-64` on the command line.
+  For 64 bit, specify `--64` on the command line.

 - Whether `malloc` may return null or not:
   If the program assumes `malloc` never returns null and you are using a predicate-based analysis, set `cpa.predicate.memoryAllocationsAlwaysSucceed=true`.
-  Note that this assumption is true for all SV-Comp files, thus this option is already set in all `-svcomp*` configurations.
+  Note that this assumption is true for all SV-Comp files, thus this option is already set in all `--svcomp*` configurations.

 Specifying Resource Limits